12 chili recipes that will warm you up from the inside

 More video

-TODAY's Willie Geist shares his dad's treasured family recipe for hearty chili.
+TODAY's Willie Geist shares his dad's treasured family recipe for a hearty chili.

 RELATED: 11 slow cooker tips and tricks every home cook needs to know